-We currently own multiple Farmland Investments in both pastured dairy and pastured livestock for meat production.
-In the future, we expect to add to our investments in farmland used for pastured livestock and, under limited circumstances, dairy productions.
+We currently own multiple farmland Investments in both pastured dairy and pastured livestock for meat production.
+In the future, we expect to add to our investments in farmland used for pastured livestock, and under limited circumstances, dairy production.
 Such investments could significantly increase our concentration of livestock-based investments.
 Operating a livestock farm is more costly and the livestock herd is susceptible to disease.
-Livestock production involves more capital risk than annual vegetable and commodity row crops because livestock investment requires more time and is greater capital investment.
-If a farmer loses part of its herd to flooding, fire or disease, there would generally be significant time and capital needed to replace the animals and it may take years to resume production.
+Livestock production involves more capital risk than annual vegetable and commodity row crops because livestock investment requires more time and is a great capital investment.
+If a farmer loses part of their herd to flooding, fire, or disease, there would generally be significant time and capital needed to replace the animals and it may take years to resume production.

-WATER, CLIMATE, AND WEATHER ALL SIGNIFICANTLY IMPACT OUR ASSETS disease and other contaminants, which may affect our farmers' ability to pay rent or loan obligations.
+WATER, CLIMATE, AND WEATHER ALL SIGNIFICANTLY IMPACT OUR ASSETS

+Lack of access to adequate water supplies or proper drainage could harm our ability to lease the farms or to farm them on favorable terms or at all.
+Our farms may be subject to adverse weather conditions, seasonal variability or alternate bearing, crop and livestock disease and other contaminants, which may affect our farmers' ability to pay rent or loan obligations.
 Future climate changes could have a range of impacts, including for example temperature changes and increased natural disasters such as flood or fires, all of which would be materially adverse to our farms.
 All of these matters are beyond our control, but could have a substantial impact on the value of our Farmland Investments and the results of our operations of these Farmland Investments.